- APPR/SLO & Certification

 To speak with a professional counselor, just call 1.800.833.8707, 24/7.
 In-person appointments can be arranged at convenient locations.
 Information and referrals can be provided for services and facilities anywhere in the country.

-- provides a vision care benefit every two years ($95 toward glasses)
+- provides a vision care benefit every year ($95 toward glasses)

 How to Enroll

 - New teachers may enroll today by filling out an enrollment card.
-Enrollment status may be changed once a year during enrollment periods
+Enrollment status changes should be sent to the STA office (i.e. marriage status, address change, adding/deleting spouse, children)

 Legal Services Plans